AARON-CLARK/shinyNewColumns/README.md

 ## Shiny Conf 2022

-The `shinyNewColumns` shiny module was presented as a featured tutorial for the first annual Appsilon Shiny Conference in April of 2022.
+The `shinyNewColumns` shiny module was featured as a tutorial for the first annual Appsilon Shiny Conference in April of 2022.
 The subject of the tutorial was on “**Evaluating user inputs from dynamically produced UI modules**”.
 With time, Appsilon will post the tutorial’s recording to their [YouTube](https://www.youtube.com/channel/UC6LqpR5qBfNlQp5mVIVsthA) channel.
 In the meantime, feel free to checkout the presentation slide deck